THE 1881 VOCATIONAL SCHOOL

 Historically, test grades at the 3rd-8th grade have been used to predict the trajectory of students by the 12th grade.
 1881 believes that there is a discrepancy between the percentage of African American 3rd – 8th grade students performing at mastery on the LEAP test and the African American high school graduation rate.
 It is improbable that New Orleans Public Schools were able to address these deficiencies in such a short time before high school graduation.
 However, it is probable that high school graduation rates are increasing while academic proficiency is not.

 WHERE WE SERVE

 In 2015, The 1881 Institute submitted a charter application to the Orleans Parish School Board.
 The application prescribed a rigorous hands-on curriculum to prepare African American students to enter undergraduate programs in engineering.
 The organization’s philosophy was that African Americans have the ability to succeed in science and engineering disciplines but the current state of high schools were not challenging students to meet this expectation.
 Nevertheless, 1881’s charter application was denied by the Orleans Parish School Board.
-Nevertheless, we will not let this stop us from providing the optimal educational options/alternative for the community.
+However, parents who were unsatisfied with their OneApp choice for high school asked if we would start a school.

 Learn more about our Charter Application here